Minty-Crisp/AUXL/README.md

 - InfoBubble : A bubble object that attaches to a parent object to act as either an Emote or Alert prompted by an event called on the parent.
 Emotes are temporarily displayed, while Alerts require interaction to dismiss.
 Preconfigured and custom text emote/alerts supported.

 ## New Support Components
-- hovertext : on mousehover of attached object will display configured text either on top or in front of the object and rotates with user view.
+- hovertext : on mouse hover of attached object will display configured text either on top or in front of the object and rotates with user view.
 - doorway : assign a zone's scene connection travel point to an object with movement activated upon click.
 - stare : have one object rotate to watch another object's movement.
 In addition to ID of object to watch, can also enable twist which only rotates on the y axis.
 - onspawnrun : Run auxl object method on spawn.